Managing Your COPD Medications

 Some patients with COPD will need to use a nebulizer instead of an inhaler.
 They will be taught to use and clean the nebulizer with each use.

 Types of medicines often prescribed for COPD:

 Bronchodilators can be short-acting or long-acting.
 Short-acting bronchodilators work quickly so that you get relief from symptoms fast, but they wear off in a few hours.
-Long-acting bronchodilators provide relief for many hours, but the effect is slower.
+Long-acting bronchodilators provide relief for many hours, but the effect may be slower.
 Short- and long-acting bronchodilators include beta2-agonists and anticholinergics.

 - Beta2-Agonists are very potent at relaxing tightened muscles around your airways.
 This opens the airway and makes breathing easier.
 Short-acting beta-agonists work within minutes but last only 4-6 hours.
-Long-acting beta-agonists are slow to start working but can last up to 12 hours so are used to maintain open airways throughout the day or the night.
+Long-acting beta-agonists may be slow to start working but can last up to 12 to 24 hours so are used to maintain open airways throughout the day or the night.

 Corticosteroids can also be swallowed as a pill and are usually delivered for short periods of time in special circumstances when your symptoms are getting more severe.
 Steroids have serious side effects, such as weight gain, diabetes, osteoporosis, cataracts and increased risk of infection so they must be monitored carefully.
 Your doctor will talk with you about these side effects.

 A corticosteroid, an anticholinergic and a beta-agonist can be combined into one inhaler or nebulizer solution.
-The most common combinations contain two of these medicines as a:
+The most common combinations contain two or three of these medicines as a:

 - Short-acting beta-agonist and short-acting anticholinergic